 At the town hall, the student panel led by SMCSU President Samantha Douek, Commuter Don Angelo Serrentino, and Editor-in-Chief of The Mike Josh Scott spoke about their own experiences with the registrar as well as their hopes for the project.

 After describing having to wait hours to access registrarial services, Douek described why moving the registrar’s office to Brennan would benefit students.

 Gow Hastings, the architects of the Ryerson University StudentHub, will be tasked with the project of renovating Brennan Hall.
-Gow Hastings works almost exclusively on college and university projects.
-Along with the Ryerson StudentHub, they have also worked on the OISE Office of the Registrar, the Bahen Centre, and the Green Beet Cafe located in Gerstein Library.
+Philip Hastings works almost exclusively on college and university projects.
+Along with the Ryerson StudentHub, he has also worked on the Ontario Institute for Studies in Education’s Office of the Registrar, the Bahen Centre, and the Green Beet Cafe located in Gerstein Library.

-According to Gow Hastings, the renovations outside the creation of the new Registrar's Office will mainly be cosmetic, and will concern such items as lighting and furniture.
+According to Hastings, the renovations outside the creation of the new registrar's office will mainly be cosmetic and will concern such items as lighting and furniture.